Transformational Moments

 A transformational moment is not enlightenment but a simple expansion of knowing and experiencing, in which we feel a heightened sense of wellbeing, greater confidence, courage, invigoration, etc.

 It leaves us when it does and we resume life at the level we're accustomed to.
 Some transformational moments come because of a heightened experience of life during an emergency; others from deep sharing, communicating a huge withhold, telling the truth profoundly, etc. Some may be an encouragement (I don't know) from our spirit or angel guides.
-Others may be the result of starting a new spiritual practice which causes a and sudden or rapid release of tension, ignorance, etc.
+Others may be the result of starting a new spiritual practice which causes a and sudden or rapid release of tension, ignorance, etc. A transformational moment will close down of its own volition or it may leave when we tell a lie, play small, commit a wrongful act, big or little, etc.

 It may also leave if we fall into wishing it would stay.
 The persona trying to exert control over the consciousness will often speed the departure of a transformational state.